-The overwhelming view of international experts in sport-related head injury is that soft helmets do not prevent brain injury (as opposed to superficial head injury) and because of the phenomenon of 'risk compensation' there is a risk that encouraging helmet use in players may paradoxically increase the head injury rates.
-Because of this medical consensus, the RFL does not support the mandatory wearing of protective head guards in Rugby League.
+The overwhelming view of international experts in sport-related head injury is that soft helmets do not prevent brain injury (as opposed to superficial skin lacerations) and because a 'risk compensation' there is a possibility that encouraging helmet use in players may paradoxically increase the head injury rates due to feeling they are in some way safer or more protected.
+Therefore, the RFL does not support the mandatory wearing of protective head guards in Rugby League.